Intermesh/groupoffice-docs/install/extras/collabora-online.rst

 Reload Group-Office and go to System Settings -> Office Online.

-Then add your Collabora Office Service.
-The default port for Collabora Office is **9980**.
+Then add your Collabora Online Service.
+The default port for Collabora Online is **9980**.
 But with the reverse proxy setup above we're using the standard SSL port so it's not necessary to specify it.

 .. figure:: /_static/using/files/add-collabora-code-service.png
-   :alt: Add Collabora Office Service
+   :alt: Add Collabora Online Service
    :width: 400px

-Now you can open a document in the files module with LibreOffice by right clicking on a file and choose :ref:`'Open with...' <files-open-with>`.
+Now you can open a document in the files module with **Collabora Online** by right clicking on a file and choose :ref:`'Open with...' <files-open-with>`.

 .. figure:: /_static/using/files/open-with-collabora-online.png
-   :alt: Use Collabora Office Service
+   :alt: Use Collabora Online Service
    :width: 400px